Visa offers restaurants $10,000...if they stop accepting cash

 "Visa will be awarding up to $500,000 to 50 eligible US-based small business food service owners who commit to joining the 100% cashless quest," the credit card company wrote in a press release.

-If a restaurant ops in, it'll get a $10,000 gift from Visa (V) to help pay for technology upgrades, the company said.
+If a restaurant opts in, it'll get a $10,000 gift from Visa (V) to help pay for technology upgrades, the company said.
 Those tech upgrades could mean installing platforms that that accept payments from phones, smart watches or other devices.

 Related: 10 huge credit card mistakes